The Listening Studio tools library

 Body check in after hard contact

-Short prompts that help you notice what your body is holding so you do not carry the whole day in your muscles and jaw.
+Short prompts that help you notice what your body is holding so you do not carry the whole day in your muscles.

 Anchor: Somatic awareness, stress recovery.